 Let me clarify my question.
-The point of this article is not to answer the question, what is ‘a sin.’
+The point of this article is not to answer the question of what is ‘a sin.’
 But rather, what is sin?
 A sin (though I’m not answering that question) is a specific act or action that is contrary to one of God’s laws or any action that displeases God; such as coveting, lying, killing, idolatry, or committing adultery.
 Sin, though, is a broader concept that is even more important to grasp.
 Sin could be described as the driving force that causes us to commit a sin.

 What is the difference?

 Often, we see sinning as violating one of the Ten Commandments.
-Interestingly, in the Bible, we have occurrences of sin which happened centuries before the Ten Commandments, or the rest of the Law for that matter were even given to us by God.
+Interestingly, in the Bible, we have occurrences of sin that happened centuries before the Ten Commandments, or the rest of the Law for that matter, were even given to us by God.
 Because of sin, God destroyed the earth (save Noah and his family, of course) in the great flood a thousand years before He gave the Law to Moses on Mt.
 Sinai.

 Let’s look at the first mention of the word ‘sin.’
 It isn’t the story of Adam and Eve eating fruit from the tree of the knowledge of good and evil.
 Would it interest you to know that the word ‘sin’ does not appear anywhere in that story?
-But this was the sin that would mark the fall of mankind as was explained by Paul in the book of Romans:
+But this was the sin that would mark the fall of mankind, as was explained by Paul in the book of Romans: